Witches Dancing in the Breton Heath 2Witches Dancing in the Breton Heath 2

 The Intersignes: Premonitions of Death

 Before the coming of the Ankou, the Intersignes foretell the death of a loved one.
-But the person to whom the Intersigne appears is rarely the one threatened by death.
-If the Intersign is seen in the morning, it’s because the announced event is due to take place soon (eight days at most).
-If the sign is seen in the evening, the event is more remote, and may be a year or more away.
-It is said that the inhabitants of the Côte de Granit Rose remain on the alert for these omens, fearing the misfortune that awaits them.
+But the person to whom the intersign appears is rarely the one threatened by death.
+If the intersign is seen in the morning, it means that the event announced is due to take place soon (eight days at the most).
+If the sign is seen in the evening, the event is more distant; it could be a year or more away.
+It is said that the inhabitants of the Pink Granite Coast remain on the alert for these omens, fearing the misfortune that awaits them.

-• Whoever sees a weasel (eur garellik) must die within the year.
+• Anyone who sees a weasel (eur garellik) must die within the year.

 • When a magpie lands on the roof: someone in the house must die.

-• When a rooster crows near you: your last hour is near.
+• When a cock crows near you: your last hour is near.

-• When dogs howl at night: death is trying to approach the house.
+• When dogs howl at night: death is trying to get closer to the house.

 • The bird of death (ar sparfel) flies around the house and knocks on the window when death comes.

-• If, during a church wedding, the candle placed in front of one of the spouses goes out: one of the spouses will soon be widowed.
+• If, during a wedding in church, the candle placed in front of one of the spouses goes out: one of the spouses will soon be widowed.

 Téléchargez le magazine